nsikan-udoma/whole_health_data/README.md

 <br>

-Check out my [data analysis portfolio](https://bit.ly/nudoma_portfolio) to see some other cool SQL, Python, Tableau or Excel projects 🚀
+If you enjoyed this project, check out my [data analysis portfolio](https://bit.ly/nudoma_portfolio) to see some other cool SQL, Python, Tableau or Excel projects 🚀